Quick Facts About Vancouver

 Preparing For Your Visit

-- Add warm, waterproof clothing to your packing list, along with sweaters, light jackets, winter boots, and a heavier jacket.
+- Add warm, waterproof clothing to your packing list, along with sweaters, light jackets, winter boots, gloves, a winter hat, and a heavier, warm jacket.
+Don’t forget your waterproof, winter boots!

-- For excursions outside and on the mountainside, bring along your winter jacket as well as a hat, a scarf and mittens.
+- For excursions outside and on the mountainside, bring along your boots, winter jacket as well as a hat, a scarf and gloves.

 - An umbrella is always a good idea as snow often melts quickly in the city center, and rain is probably in the forecast.